 - Rather than undermining the foreign policy of the United States, their flights have been specifically authorized by the United States and can therefore be presumed to be consistent with its policy.

 - American’s use in no way complicates future return of the airport to its rightful owners.
 In fact the funds paid for use of the airport support airport upkeep – indeed, preservation of the value of the asset in the event it’s ever returned.

 - American isn’t receiving unjust enrichment from their Cuba flights.
 They’re likely losing money.

-American probably isn’t making money off of the airport since Havana has some of the highest airport costs in the world.
+And in fact American probably isn’t even making money off of the airport since Havana has some of the highest airport costs in the world.
 They’re paying for the value they’re receiving, and likely overpaying.

 And they’re also probably not making money off of travel to Cuba, either.
 American Airlines loses money much (but not all) of the time flying, making money largely from selling frequent flyer miles to Citibank and Barclays.